- Baking Bites - http://bakingbites.com -

 Posted By Nicole On December 18, 2008 @ 1:51 pm In New Products,Product Reviews,Savory Stuff | 30 Comments

+In many countries outside of the US, sweet apricot kernels remain popular and are still quite widely available.
 They have a distinctly fruity flavor and remind me strongly of an apricot hard cider I had once.
 Nutty and slightly bitter, with an undercurrent of dried apricot.
 Despite their appearance, they don’t taste like almonds and are much softer in texture, although they are still crunchy.
 They grow on you after eating one or two, but they’re a bit of an acquired taste and aren’t going to replace any other nuts in my kitchen.
-As a matter of fact, although they have a unique flavor that might suit some recipes, I probably won’t be using these.
-The worry about overusing them and experiencing nausea, fever, headaches, weakness, lethargy, or any of the other symptoms of cyanide poisoning, makes me a little too nervous to add these to the rotation.

 Article printed from Baking Bites: http://bakingbites.com